stacksjs/stacks/.stacks/types/README.md

-# Stacks Router
+# Stacks Types

-This package contains the Stacks Security.
+This package contains the Stacks TypeScript types.

 ## ☘️ Features